 Achieving full compliance with international standards while respecting Pakistan's sovereignty calls for skilled negotiation and diplomacy.
-Striking this intricate balance is crucial for upholding international obligations while respecting the distinct cultural and political landscape of the nation.
-It involves continuous dialogue cooperation with international bodies and stakeholders to create an environment where Pakistan can meet its compromising commitments without its national sovereignty.
+Striking this intricate balance is crucial for upholding international obligations while respecting the distinct cultural and political landscape of It involves continuous dialogue cooperation with international bodies and stakeholders to create an environment where Pakistan can meet its commitments without compromising its national sovereignty.
 This process demands careful negotiation and a commitment to upholding human rights, even as the country asserts its autonomy in shaping its laws and policies.